 Bacterial infections in the affected lymphedema limb are the most frequent and serious medical emergencies of all wounds.
 These infections require prompt and even preventive attention with antibiotics when they emerge!

 There are several bacteria responsible for creating serious infections in your system.
-They are Streptococcus (strep throat, scarlet fever) and Staphylococcus (staph) that can cause cellulitis and impetigo, methicillin-resistant Staph aureus, Hemophilus influenzae, Pneumococcus, and Clostridium species can also cause cellulitis.
-Lymphangitis, which is an infection of the lymph vessels can develop, usually caused by Streptococcus bacteria.
+They are Streptococcus (strep throat, scarlet fever) and Staphylococcus (staph) that can cause cellulitis and impetigo, methicillin-resistant Staph aureus, Hemophilus influenzae, Pneumococcus, and Clostridium species.
+Lymphangitis, which is an infection of the lymph vessels can develop, can also be caused by the Streptococcus bacteria.
 If left untreated, it can spread to the skin, causing cellulitis, or into the bloodstream, causing septicemia, or sepsis.

 In Stage 1 lymphedema the incidence of infection is 1 per 100 patients, or 1,000 times greater than the normal population.